Standard Knife Sharpening

 I personally shave with a straight razor, and I would love to sharpen yours.
 I will hand hone it on Japanese waterstones, and then strop it until it is shave ready.
 I do not tape the spine of the razor.
 If it is a carbon steel razor, I will also put a light coat of camellia oil on the blade to prevent rust.
 I also have a free video showing you how to strop your razor so you can properly maintain the edge between honings.

 Scissors and Shears

-I sharpen household scissors, sewing shears, pinking shears, surgical scissors, industrial shears, manicure scissors, and knife edge shears.
+I sharpen household scissors, sewing shears, pinking shears, surgical scissors, industrial shears, manicure scissors, knife edge shears, salon shears, barber shears, grooming shears, and thinning shears.